ComputerScienceHouse/csh-eval/README.md

 ### Discussion
 General coordination and discussion takes place in #pvals on cshfreshmen.slack.com.
-An `@csh.rit.edu` address is required to chat.
-Longer form discussion for specific features will occur under issues tagged `discussion` on the ComputerScienceHouse Github.
+An `@*rit.edu` address is required to chat.
+Longer form discussion for specific features will occur under issues on the ComputerScienceHouse Github.
 Bugs and feature requests may also be made through Github issues.

+### Issue Tracking
+If you are working on a feature or patch for the project, make an issue on the ComputerScienceHouse github issue tracker, and assign yourself to it.
+Unassigned tasks are assumed to be fair game, and may in theory be picked up by anyone.
+If an issue is unclear, ask for clarification!

 ### Review Process
 Github pull requests are used as a code review mechanism.
 All commits must be